furudean/webchain/SPEC.md

 </html>
 ```

-In this example, the node has nominated two other nodes: `www.himawari.fun` and
+In this example, the node has nominated three other nodes: `www.himawari.fun`,
-`eidoli.ca`.
+`eidoli.ca`. and `nekopath.fun`.
+They are now part of the webchain.